We can help you

 Searching for grant opportunities can seem like a daunting task but it is well worth the investment of time and effort.

-Noosa Council not only provides a range of grants to meet identified community needs but also can provide advice to non-profit organisations on a wide range of funding and grant opportunities.
+Noosa Council not only provides a range of grants to meet identified needs in our comunity but we can also provide advice to non-profit organisations on a wide range of funding and grant opportunities.

 For assistance contact the Community Development team via Council's customer service centre on (07) 5329 6500 or email grants.